 Some people MUST NOT take Voltarol Tablets.

-Talk to your doctor if: you think you may be allergic to diclofenac sodium, aspirin, ibuprofen or
+Talk to your doctor if:

-- any other NSAID, or to any of the other ingredients of Voltarol Tablets.
+- you think you may be allergic to diclofenac sodium, aspirin, ibuprofen or any other NSAID, or to any of the other ingredients of Voltarol Tablets.
 (These are listed at the end of the leaflet.)
-Signs of a hypersensitivity reaction include swelling of the face and mouth (angioedema), breathing problems, runny nose, skin rash or any other allergic type reaction - you have now, or have ever had, a stomach (gastric) or duodenal (peptic) ulcer, or bleeding in the digestive tract (this can include blood in vomit, bleeding when emptying bowels, fresh blood in faeces or black, tarry - you have had stomach or bowel problems after you have taken other NSAIDs - you have severe heart, kidney or liver failure - if you have established heart disease and/or cerebrovascular disease e.g. if you have had a heart attack, stroke, mini-stroke (TIA) or blockages to blood vessels to the heart or brain or an operation to clear bypass blockages - if you have or have had problems with your blood circulation (peripheral - arterial disease) you are more than six months pregnant.
+Signs of a hypersensitivity reaction include swelling of the face and mouth (angioedema), breathing problems, runny nose, skin rash or any other allergic type reaction - you have now, or have ever had, a stomach (gastric) or duodenal (peptic) ulcer, or bleeding in the digestive tract (this can include blood in vomit, bleeding when emptying bowels, fresh blood in faeces or black, tarry - you have had stomach or bowel problems after you have taken other NSAIDs - you have severe heart, kidney or liver failure - if you have established heart disease and/or cerebrovascular disease e.g. if you have had a heart attack, stroke, mini-stroke (TIA) or blockages to blood vessels to the heart or brain or an operation to clear or bypass - if you have or have had problems with your blood circulation (peripheral arterial disease) you are more than six

-You should also ask yourself these questions before taking Voltarol
+You should also ask yourself these questions before taking Voltarol Tablets:

 - Do you suffer from any stomach or bowel disorders including ulcerative colitis or Crohn's disease? - Do you have kidney or liver problems, or are you elderly? - Do you have a condition called porphyria? - Do you suffer from any blood or bleeding disorder?
-If you do, your doctor may ask you to go for regular check-ups while you are taking these tablets. - Have you ever had asthma? - Are you breast-feeding? - Do you have angina, blood clots, high blood pressure, raised cholesterol or raised trialvcerides? - Do you have heart problems, or have you had a stroke, or do you think you might be at risk of these conditions (for example, if you have high blood pressure, diabetes or high cholesterol or are a smoker)? - Do you have diabetes? - Do you smoke? - Do you have Lupus (SLE) or any similar condition? - Do you have an inherited intolerance to some sugars such as lactose?
-(Voltarol Tablets contain a small amount of lactose.)
+If you do, your doctor may ask you to go for regular checkups while you are taking these tablets. - Have you ever had asthma? - Are you breast-feeding? - Do you have angina, blood clots, high blood pressure, raised cholesterol or raised triglycerides? - Do you have heart problems, or have you had a stroke, or do you think you might be at risk of these conditions (for example, if you have high blood pressure, diabetes or high cholesterol or are a smoker)? - Do you have diabetes? - Do you smoke? - Do you have Lupus (SLE) or any similar condition? - Do you have an intolerance to some sugars such as sucrose?
+(These tablets contain sucrose.)

-If the answer to any of these questions is YES, discuss your treatment with your doctor or pharmacist because Voltarol Tablets might not be the right medicine for you
+If the answer to any of these questions is YES, tell your doctor or pharmacist because Voltarol Tablets might not be the right medicine for you.